Finnapple/Twitter/README.md

 </div>

-Twitter is a modern, lightweight real-time chat application built with **PHP** and **vanilla JavaScript** — no database, no frameworks, no headaches.
+Twitter (Clone) is a modern, lightweight real-time chat application built with **PHP** and **vanilla JavaScript** — no database, no frameworks, no headaches.
 Whether you're on a local network or hosting it on the web, Twitter just works.

 ---